marvin-uncode/CyberSecurityProject2_ids/Report.md

 ## 4.2 Ettercap Detection

 Ettercap is a piece of software that can facilitate **Man-in-the-Middle** attacks.
-In order to accomplish this, ettercap first performs **ARP Cache Poisoning** which is what we decided to detect.
+In order to accomplish this, Ettercap first performs **ARP Cache Poisoning** which is what we decided to detect.

 ```python